 $400, 000 Raised For the Bible to be Translated Into 16 Countries’ Sign Languages

-The gatherings took place in three U.S. cities which were Dallas, Washington D.C. and Atlanta, that attracted almost 40,000 18 to 25-year-olds.
+The gatherings took place in three U.S. cities which were Dallas, Washington D.C., and Atlanta, which attracted almost 40,000 18 to 25-year-olds.
 The Passion 2019 conference generally gathers to worship and learn about Christianity.
 However one of its aims was to raise money to make sure deaf people from other areas of the world can gain access to Christ’s teachings.

 It was the Deaf Bible Society that initiated this fundraising and the $448,270 will fund their campaign to distribute as many copies as possible of the Bible in sign languages that are unique to 16 quite different countries.